jchristopher/cfs-options-screens/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed an issue in WordPress 4.3 where customized edit screen titles were not shown

 = 1.0.2 =
 * Only show 'Saved' update notice when editing an options screen

 = 1.0.1 =
 * Proper page title is now output when editing a screen

 = 1.0 =
 * Initial release